Beniex/theOdinProject-DynamicUserInterface/README.md

-# theOdinProject-Template
+# theOdinProject-Dynamic USer Interface

-this repo is a template of a working html css js project with a server
+a drop down menu and a caroussel

 list of command used :